TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Methodology

 \subsection{Physical Robustness}

-\textbf{Homography Transformation. }To guarantee that the adversarial patch is compatible with the physical world rather than directly applied on the image plane, we model the geometric transformation of the adversarial patch from its canonical coordinate system (e.g., the table plane) to the image plane as a planar homography.
+\textbf{Homography Transformation. }To guarantee that the adversarial patch is compatible with the physical world rather than directly applied on the image plane, we model the geometric transformation of the adversarial patch from the table plane to the image plane as a planar homography.
 Let $\mathbf{p} = [u, v, 1]^T$ denote the homogeneous coordinates of a pixel in the canonical patch space, and $\mathbf{p}' = [x, y, 1]^T$ be the corresponding coordinates in the target image space.
 The mapping is defined up to a scale factor by a $3 \times 3$ matrix $\mathbf{H}$:

-\textbf{Color Smoothing and Calibration.} We employ a Total Variation (TV) loss to penalize high-frequency artifacts and encourage color consistency, thereby ensuring the physical realizability of the adversarial patch during the print-and-capture process.